johnroper100/Tonalite/docs/fixtures/parameters/effects/adding_effects.md

 ### Apply Effect To

-Use the dropdown to select which of this fixture's parameters to apply the parameter effect to.
+Use the dropdown to select which of these fixture's parameters to apply the parameter effect to.